Follder/Js_slider-animation/README.md

   ]
   ```

-You can adjust the autoplay time by changing the variable "AUTO_PLAY_DELAY"
+You can adjust the autoplay time by changing the variable "AUTO_PLAY_DELAY".
+But if you change the slides yourself, the autoplay will be stopped.

 You can add pictures of different sizes.
 And if the description is too long, it can be trim.